ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The subdomain to configure a health check monitor for.
 To list subdomains, run <code>ibmcloud oc nlb-dns ls --cluster CLUSTER</code>.</dd>

 <dt><code>--enable</code></dt>
-<dd>Include this flag to create and enable a new health check monitor for a subdomain.</dd>
+<dd>Include this flag to enable a new health check monitor for a subdomain.</dd>

 <dt><code>--description <em>DESCRIPTION</em></code></dt>
 <dd>A description of the health monitor.</dd>